Quantitative ergodicity for the symmetric exclusion process with stationary initial data: Abstract

 \section{Abstract}

-We consider the symmetric exclusion process on the $d$-dimensional lattice with translational invariant and ergodic initial data.
+We consider the symmetric exclusion process on the $d$-dimensional lattice with initial data invariant with respect to space shifts and ergodic.
 It is then known that as $t$ diverges the distribution of the process at time $t$ converges to a Bernoulli product measure.
 Assuming a summable decay of correlations of the initial data, we prove a quantitative version of this convergence by obtaining an explicit bound on the Ornstein $\bar d$-distance.
 The proof is based on the analysis of a two species exclusion process with annihilation.